 Is coughing up mucus typical in people with COVID-19?

-An estimated 67% of people with COVID-19 experience a dry cough, according to 2021 research.
+According to a 2021 study, about 67% of participants with COVID-19 experienced a dry cough.
 A dry cough doesn’t bring up mucus.
 The other 33% report coughing up mucus or phlegm.

 Can COVID-19 cause you to cough up blood?